chandame/Login-Automation/README.md

 id_pass.csv file  -- enter emailID , Password in first row of the file. file should be in same folder as script.

-chromedriver == driver version should be same as chrome also place it in same folder. for me its Version 96.0.4664.45
+chromedriver == driver version should be same as chrome also place it in same folder. for me its Version 96.0.4664.45 data.txt - Give single input as url from same application to redirect to your url.

 By using this script you can login as much as user to the website via Gmail.